 To some degree there’s such a thing as real estate counter offer etiquette.
 Here are a few things to consider when engaging in the counter offer process:

-Having a Comprehensive Picture of Costs
+Have a Comprehensive Picture of Costs

 For buyers, having an accurate handle on what it will cost to buy the house is essential for negotiating counter offers discerningly.